You are currently viewing The Guinness Storehouse: A Tour of Ireland’s Most Famous Brewery

 Guinness is a versatile beer that may be used in a range of hot and cold drink recipes.
 Here are a couple such examples:

-Black Velvet: To make this traditional drink, combine equal parts Guinness and champagne in a tumbler.
+Black Velvet: To make this traditional drink, combine equal parts Guinness and champagne in a tumbler or champagne glass.
 The rich, creamy stout and effervescent champagne combine to make a delicious, indulgent cocktail.

 Guinness Float: On a hot summer day, this dessert-like drink is ideal.
 Pour a can of Guinness into a large glass and add a dollop of vanilla ice cream on top.
 The sweet, creamy ice cream balances out the harshness of the stout to create a delectable treat.